Fishers police officer spends Thanksgiving in hospital bed, grateful to be alive

 They are not taking any of these moments for granted.
 The family is grateful for the relentless support from first responders.
 The Franklin Police Department’s chief even stopped by on his holiday.

-“It is not about what we have, what we can show, what we do, it is about the love we give and the love we receive,” said officer Dennis.
+“It is not about what we have, what we can show, what we do, it is about the love we give and the love we receive,” said Dennis.

-It’s not the Thanksgiving they planned but they still get to celebrate it together.
-They expect he will be back home in a couple of weeks.
+It’s not the Thanksgiving they planned, but they still get to celebrate it together.
+They expect he’ll return home in a couple of weeks.

-“Look them in the eye and be grateful for that moment you have with them because tomorrow is not promised to us,” said officer Dennis.
+“Look them in the eye and be grateful for that moment you have with them because tomorrow is not promised to us,” said Dennis.

-Doctors are telling them it is unlikely he will be able to walk but officer Dennis said he is determined to get back to work.
+Doctors are telling them it is unlikely he will be able to walk, but the officer said he’s determined to get back to work.

-A fundraiser has been set up to help the nine year veteran with medical and other expenses.
+A fundraiser has been set up to help the nine-year veteran with medical and living expenses.